Triceratops: Paleoecology

-Triceratops lived during the Late Cretaceous of North America, its fossils coming from the Evanston Formation, Scollard Formation, Laramie Formation, Lance Formation, Denver Formation, and Hell Creek Formation.
+Triceratops lived during the Late Cretaceous of western North America, its fossils coming from the Evanston Formation, Scollard Formation, Laramie Formation, Lance Formation, Denver Formation, and Hell Creek Formation.
 These fossil formations date back to the time of the Cretaceous–Paleogene extinction event, which has been dated to 66 ± 0.07 million years ago.
 Many animals and plants have been found in these formations, but mostly from the Lance Formation and Hell Creek Formation.
 Triceratops was one of the last ceratopsian genera to appear before the end of the Mesozoic.
-The related Torosaurus, and the more distantly related diminutive Leptoceratops, were also present, though their remains have been rarely encountered.
+The related Torosaurus and more distantly related diminutive Leptoceratops were also present, though their remains have been rarely encountered.
+Isotopic analysis suggests Triceratops specimens from DTB (Darnell Triceratops Bonebed) could've inhabited freshwater floodplains, although the it likely wasn't restricted to one environment.